 - (1) Ensure that the transporter cannot move by applying the brake and putting blocks under the wheels.
-Put the gear selector lever in the NEUTRAL position. - (2) Fix the loading ramps securely so that the centers of the transporter and truck are aligned.
+Place the transmission control in NEUTRAL. - (2) Fix the loading ramps securely so that the centers of the transporter and truck are aligned.
 (The loading ramps should be of sufficient width, length and thickness to permit safe loading or unloading.) - (3) After checking that the truck is aligned with the loading ramps, back the truck slowly up the ramps to load it on the transporter. - ♠ When on the loading ramps, never change direction.
 If it is necessary to change direction, drive off the ramp and realign the truck.